Jacious Sears: 2024

 In February 2024, Sears, now a senior at Tennessee, won the women's 60-meter dash title and took third in the 200-meter final, both in personal-best efforts of 7.11 and 22.96 seconds at the SEC Indoor Championships at Lance Harter Track at Randal Tyson Track Center in Fayetteville, Arkansas.
 Also that month she ran a new indoors 200 metres personal best time of 22.57 seconds in Albuquerque.
 The following month, she ran 7.07 seconds to qualify for the 60 m final at the NCAA Indoor Championships in Boston, Massachusetts, she finished fourth in the final in a time of 7.13 seconds.
 On the same day, she reached the final of the 200 metres in a time of 22.70 seconds and finished fifth in the 200 metres in a time of 22.69 seconds.

 In April 2024, she ran the second-fastest 100 m in NCAA history behind only Sha'Carri Richardson, with a 10.77 seconds run at the Tom Jones Memorial Invitational in Gainesville, Florida.
-She suffered an injury running the SEC final in May 2024 which ruled her out of action for the rest of the season.
+She suffered an injury running the SEC final in May 2024 which ruled her out of action for the rest of the season, including the 2024 Summer Olympics in Paris.